Storage

 What does "redelivery" cost?

 Redelivery is the labor and transport of moving goods from the warehouse to your final destination.
-It's usually billed at a flat rate plus mileage and is roughly 60–80% of an equivalent local move from the same warehouse.
 Get the redelivery cost in writing at the start — it's where SIT pricing surprises usually hide.

 Related services